fusioncharts/fusionexport-cli/README.md

 };
 ```

-Functions will get 3 arguments the current chart config, the index and array of all the chart configs.
+Functions will get 3 arguments, current chart config, index and array of all the chart configs.

-Arrays will the iterated one by one and the last one will be repeated if more is needed.
+Arrays will the iterated one by one and the last one will be repeated if more output files are generated.

 Example filenames: